Disney Cruise Line Tips and Things Worth Knowing Before You Sail

 How Dining Works on Disney Cruise Line

 On Disney ships, the buffet is not typically open for dinner.
-If you want to skip a sit-down meal, quick-service spots and room service are solid options.
+If you prefer to skip a sit-down meal, quick-service spots and room service are good alternatives.

 Book Specialty Dining as Soon as Your Reservation Window Opens